weewx/weewx/docs_src/weectl/extension.md

   --verbosity N         How much information to display {0-3}.
 ```

-#### --config
+### config

-The utility is pretty good about guessing where you configuration file.
-If it guesses wrong, use
+The utility is pretty good about guessing where the WeeWX configuration file
-this option.
+is located.
+If it guesses wrong, use this option to specify the configuration
+file.

-## `weectl extension install`
+## weectl extension install

-This action will install an extension from a zipfile, tarball, directory, or URL.
+This action will install an extension from a zipfile, tarball, directory, or
+URL.

 Running `weectl extension install --help` will show its options.